How privacy-friendly Trustd MTD smoothes your BYOD journey

 Mobile Threat Defence (MTD) software set out to solve the threat detection and remediation issues in MDM.
 It’s less intrusive than MDM, but it’s relatively new on the security scene and employees are still understandably wary of potentially invasive software on their devices and are often unclear on what data is being shared with their organisation.

-See how our MTD, Traced Control, protects data on mobile devices
+See how Trustd MTD protects data on mobile devices

 What if you already have MDM?